Fiserv/universal-commerce/recipes/HostedPages.md

 Hosted payment pages is a Fiserv offering for secure card collection via webview or iFrame in order to avoid PCI Compliance exposure.
 We have a native API (client to server), server to server, and Cross Origin Resource (CORS) APIs to provide our clients a variety of integration options.

 The goal of this guide is to describe how to implement and use Hosted Pages.
-It is not intended to describe all the interactions between App, Mobile Application Server, and uCom Server.
+It is not intended to describe all the interactions between App, Mobile Application Server, and Connected Commerce (uCom) Server.

 ## Components

-Hosted Pages has 4 main Components, the Mobile Application, the Mobile Application Server, Hosted Page and the uCom Sever/API.
+Hosted Pages has 4 main Components, the Mobile Application, the Mobile Application Server, Hosted Page and the Connected Commerce (uCom) Sever/API.

 <center><img src="https://github.com/Fiserv/universal-commerce/blob/develop/assets/images/HostedPages%20(1).png?raw=true" alt="HP Diagram" class="center"></center>

 1. **Mobile Application (App)** - This could be a native mobile application running on IOS or Android devices.
 This could also be a web application running on a browser.

-2. **Mobile Application Server (MAS)** - This is a server which is a communication bridge between the App and uCom.
-It also stores uCom developer account information like app id, app secret, and encryption key securely.
+2. **Mobile Application Server (MAS)** - This is a server which is a communication bridge between the App and Connected Commerce (uCom).
+It also stores the Connected Commerce (uCom) developer account information like app id, app secret, and encryption key securely.

-3. **Hosted Page (HP)** - This is a web page rendered on native webview or browser which will display the UI to let user enter their account information like Credit card, debit card, gift card etc. This page securely captures the account information from user and passes it to uCom server.
+3. **Hosted Page (HP)** - This is a web page rendered on native webview or browser which will display the UI to let user enter their account information like Credit card, debit card, gift card etc. This page securely captures the account information from user and passes it to the Connected Commerce (uCom) server.
 When finished, the page sends the result to redirectUrl.

-4. **uCom Server (uCom)** - This is the Fiserv solution server which provides all the APIs.
+4. **Connected Commerce (uCom) Server** - This is the Fiserv solution server which provides all the APIs.
 This server sits behind Apigee.

 ## Architecture Flow